BDC Hamburger Icon

 There are two primary payment processor types:

-• ISOs/MSPs: ISO stands for Independent Sales Organization, and MSP stands for Member Service Provider.
-They’re essentially the same thing – approved merchant account providers.
-(Visa calls them ISOs, and Mastercard calls them MSPs).
+• ISOs/MSPs: ISO stands for independent sales organization and MSP stands for member service provider.
+They’re essentially the same thing — approved merchant account providers — and they’re typically among the best merchant account services.
+(Visa calls them ISOs and Mastercard calls them MSPs.)
 Most processors are ISO/MSPs.
 They work well for companies that process more than $3,000 monthly and those with varying transaction amounts.
 This type of payment processor is likely the best fit for your construction business.

-• Merchant aggregators/payment facilitators: The other processor type is a merchant aggregator or payment facilitator.
+• Merchant aggregators or payment facilitators: The other processor type is a merchant aggregator or payment facilitator.
 These companies sponsor multiple businesses under their master merchant accounts.
 Businesses that process less than $3,000 monthly may save money by working with this type of processor.
 They typically charge a flat rate with no monthly or annual fees.
-However, aggregators tend to be more risk-averse than ISO/MSPs, and irregular transaction amounts can trigger a fraud alert that causes the processor to freeze your account.
+Aggregators tend to be more risk-averse than ISOs or MSPs, however, and irregular transaction amounts can trigger a fraud alert that causes the processor to freeze your account.

 2. Be upfront about your transaction amounts and volume.

-When you call for a price quote, the credit card processing service’s sales rep will ask you your average ticket (invoice) size and the dollar amount you process – or anticipate processing – each month.
+When you call for a price quote, the credit card processing service’s sales rep will ask you about your average ticket (invoice) size and the dollar amount you process — or plan to process — each month.

-It’s crucial to be as accurate as possible with these numbers so the rep can give you accurate pricing.
+It’s crucial to be as accurate as possible with these numbers so the rep can provide accurate pricing.
 If you decide to proceed with the company, this information will help the rep set up your account correctly.
-If you have an irregularly large transaction coming up, or if your business is busier than average and you anticipate processing a higher volume of transactions, call the processor ahead of time for approval.
+If you have an irregularly large transaction coming up or if your business is busier than average and you anticipate processing a higher volume of transactions, call the processor ahead of time for approval.

 TipBottom line